Rhoana/blockbased_synapseaware/README.md

 ### Holefilling
 Automatically segmented neural circuits typically include multiple holes of various sizes.
 These holes are cavities/bubbles within a neuron, caused by false negative segmentations.
 As neurons generally have a genus of 0, holes are filled in a preprocessing step.
 This not only improves the quality of the segmentation and therefore also of the final skeletons, but also accelerates the subsequent skeletonization process.
 ### Skeletonization
 Skeletonization takes as input the filled segmentation and the location of all synapses present in the volume.
-In a first step, so called “anchor points” on the block surfaces are computed, guaranteeing skeleton continuity over block boundaries.
 Additionally, a somata segmentation can be provided.
 Using this somata segmentation, somata can be masked out in the computation, which reduces the computational demand.
+In a first step, so called “anchor points” on all block surfaces are computed, guaranteeing skeleton continuity over block boundaries.
-Also, the outer surface of each soma is detected and fixed, forcing skeletons to arise from the soma surface.
+Also, if provided, the outer surface of each soma is detected and fixed, forcing skeletons to arise from the soma surface.
 Anchorpoints, somata surface points and the already known synapses are then set as fixpoints in the subsequent topological thinning step.
 During topological thinning, neuron surfaces are gradually eroded, while always preserving topology.
 The skeleton is found when there are no more points (voxels) left that can be eroded, either because a potential voxel is a fixpoint or because its removal would lead to a change in topology.
 The skeletons are at first computed for each label present in each block and saved as an intermediate result.
 In a final step, the global skeleton for each label is at first assembled from the various segments resulting from different blocks.
 Next, a refinement step is executed and the final skeletons for each label are saved as pointfiles.